Event filters

 Discover the best events and make the most of your time next 30-days in Launceston.
 From spirituality to gaming and more, we have the biggest event range and best discovery experience, there's something for everyone.

 Join us at the Launceston Planetarium for our next screening of Birth of Planet Earth.
-The show examines how Earth became a living planet and what its history tells us about our chances of finding other worlds that are truly Earth-like.
+Our planet formed four and a half billion years ago, and scientists now think that our galaxy is filled with planetary systems, including planets roughly the size of our own.
+An important question is how the Moon formed.
+According to a major hypothesis, it came into being as a result of a catastrophic collision, which is depicted realistically on our planetarium dome.
+The show examines the questions of how Earth become a living planet in the wake of our Solar System’s violent birth, and what its history tells us about our chances of finding other worlds that are truly Earth-like.
 Each Planetarium show is followed by a live tour of the current night sky.